thomas-moulard/design/articles/113_ros_time.md

 However, these algorithms take advantage of assumptions about the constant and continuous nature of time.

 An important aspect of using an abstracted time is to be able to manipulate time.
-In some cases, changing the speed dynamically for example speeding up or slowing down all the way to pause is important for debugging.
+In some cases, speeding up, slowing down, or pausing time entirely is important for debugging.

 The ability to support pausing time requires that we not assume that the time values are always increasing.

-When communicating the changes in time propagation the latencies in the communication network becomes a challenge.
+When communicating the changes in time propagation, the latencies in the communication network becomes a challenge.
 Any change in the time abstraction must be communicated to the other nodes in the graph, but will be subject to normal network communication latency.
 This inaccuracy is proportional to the latency of communications and also proportional to the increase in the realtime factor.
-As such if very accurate timestamping is required using the time abstraction is required it can be achieved by slowing down the realtime factor such that the communication latency is comparatively small.
+If very accurate timestamping is required when using the time abstraction, it can be achieved by slowing down the realtime factor such that the communication latency is comparatively small.

-The final challenge is that to be useful for log file playback the time abstraction must be able to jump backwards in time.
+The final challenge is that the time abstraction must be able to jump backwards in time, a feature that is useful for log file playback.
 This is a very different behavior from most clocks, and requires developers using the time abstraction to make sure their algorithm can deal with the discontinuity.

 ## System Behavior